 7. Anti-Microbial Properties: Short- and medium-chain saturated fatty acids have important antimicrobial properties.
 They protect us against harmful microorganisms in the digestive tract.
 Cholesterol plays a vital role in the repair and maintenance of the intestinal wall, preventing leaky gut syndrome, ulcerative colitis, and a host of other intestinal disorders.

 8. Anti-Oxidant Protection: Cholesterol is now understood to be a vital anti-oxidant that protects us from free radical damage and helps to heal any arterial damage that may have occurred.
 Higher levels of free radical damage from oxidative stress = higher levels of circulating cholesterol.

 10. Brain and Nervous System Development: Cholesterol is extraordinarily important for babies & children as they develop their brain and nervous system.
 Over half of the brain is composed of saturated fats and cholesterol.
 Interestingly, one of the richest sources of cholesterol is mother’s milk, which also contains a special enzyme that helps the baby metabolize and use this nutrient.

 Get the Real Story:

-Cholesterol is one of the most powerful healing foods and molecules your body can ingest and produce.
+The cholesterol myth continues to confuse and mislead both doctors and the lay public today.
+But the truth is that cholesterol is one of the most powerful healing foods and molecules your body can ingest and produce.
 The problem lies in the oxidation of cholesterol from high levels of free radicals and high firing inflammatory pathways.
 The key to preventing and reversing heart disease is to put out the inflammatory fires.

 If you want to know more about what to look for, such as LDL Pattern A and pattern B and what form of LDL is a problem than read this article here What have you learned over the years in relationship to cholesterol and heart disease?
 Would love to hear your comments.